 Tomato sauce is sold in cans or cartons.
 Most tacos are made with just water to moisten the meat, but if you add tomato sauce, the meat has a wonderful flavor and is very moist.
 We use Pomi tomato sauce, which is made with Italian tomatoes.
 It has no added sodium and has no preservatives.
 It is available at Publix here in Key Largo.

-- Using a 10 or 12-inch heavy-bottomed skillet, brown the meat over medium-high heat, breaking it into small pieces as you go.
+- Using a 10 or 12-inch heavy-bottomed skillet, brown the meat over medium-high heat, breaking it into small pieces as you cook.
 Season with salt and pepper.
-When the meat is no longer pink, push all the meat to one side of the pan and slightly tilt the pan.
-Scoop out the drippings with a big spoon and discard.
+Once the meat is no longer pink, push it to one side of the pan and tilt it slightly.
+Scoop out the drippings with a large spoon and discard.

-- Mix taco seasoning with ½ cup of tomato sauce and ¼ cup of water.
-Add to meat.
-Cook an additional 2-3 minutes.
+- Mix 1 tablespoon of taco seasoning or 1 packet of store-bought seasoning with ½ cup of tomato sauce and ¼ cup of water.
+Add the mixture to the meat and cook for 2-3 minutes.

 - Remove the meat from the pan or place the skillet on a cool burner top until ready to serve.